-Exodus 32 describes one of the most dramatic mind changes in scripture.
+What does the Church's own archive say?
+What does the Bible say?
+Well, Exodus 32 describes one of the most dramatic mind changes in scripture.
 Moses, up on the mountain with Yahweh, has been delayed in returning to his people.
-Somehow, the restless people throw their gold into a fire, and "out came this calf" (said Aaron at Exodus 32: 24 - with the feigned innocence of a five-year-old!).
+Somehow, the anxious, impatient, people throw their gold into a fire, and "out came this calf" (Those are exactly the words of Aaron at Exodus 32:24 -"out came this calf"-with the feigned innocence of a five year-old!).
 They had fabricated an idol.
 Yahweh is furious, and in an astounding moment, says to Moses that he, God, will annihilate those people, get rid of them all, and create from Moses a new people.
 In short, God tells Moses that he, God, will start all over again.
 Wow!